MichaelYoon-rgb/Memrise-Hack/README.md

 Next click the continue learning button, to start the memrise level
 Right click and inspect the console again
 Then paste all of the code under // SECOND PART in hack.js into the javascript console

+## FOR MAC
+Download the repo and then open the repo folder in finder.
+If You are using mac then go into macBuild > Dist.
+Double click on UI then go back to memrise it should start working now.
+You may have to allow accessibility in privacy in the settings.

+## FOR WINDOW
+Download the repo and then open the repo folder in finder.
+If You are using windows then go into windowBuild > Dist.
+Double click on UI then go back to memrise it should start working now